King Stingray: Career

-King Stingray's debut single, "Hey Wanhaka", written by Yirrnga Yunupiŋu and Roy Kellaway, was released in October 2020.
+The band's debut single, "Hey Wanhaka", written by Yunupiŋu and Kellaway, was released in October 2020.
 In January 2021, King Stingray released "Get Me Out"; a song described by Double J as "a tribute to the importance of home".
 According to a press statement, the song was written following a family member of the band getting lost in Melbourne when they were on tour with Yothu Yindi.
 The band said: "She had no phone, [and] Yolŋu style, she navigated her way back to us miraculously and we now laugh about it."
-Dan Condon from the ABC said "It's as catchy as it is stirring and will no doubt help this new band continue to win the hearts of a broad range of music lovers."
-Lewis Stiles joined on drums in early 2021.
+Dan Condon from Double J wrote at the time that the song was "as catchy as it is stirring, and will no doubt help this new band continue to win the hearts of a broad range of music lovers."
+A few months later, Lewis Stiles joined the group as their official drummer, cementing the band's best-known line-up.

-In August 2021, King Stingray signed with Cooking Vinyl Australia (a partner of Sony Music) and released "Milkumana"; a song described by triple j as being "about the power of passing on knowledge".
-The music video was filmed in the band's hometown of Yirrkala, and features tribal elders Mangatjay Yunupingu and Malŋay Yunupingu.
+In August 2021, the band signed with Cooking Vinyl Australia (a partner of Sony Music) and released "Milkumana", a song described by triple j as being "about the power of passing on knowledge".
+The music video was filmed in the band's hometown of Yirrkala, and features tribal elders Mangatjay and Malŋay Yunupiŋu.
 In January 2022, both "Milkumana" and "Get Me Out" charted in the triple j Hottest 100 at number 56 and 46, respectively.

 In March 2022, King Stingray released "Camp Dog".
 The title refers to the dogs that wander the streets of Yirrkala.
 The following month, the band supported Midnight Oil at the latter's final headlining show in Sydney on their Resist tour.
 In May 2022, King Stingray released the single "Let's Go" and announced their debut self-titled album.
 The album was released on 5 August 2022.

-In July 2022, King Stingray were featured on the cover of NME Australia for an in-depth interview feature about their debut album, conducted by Torres Strait Islander freelance journalist Rhianna Patrick.
+In July 2022, King Stingray were featured on the cover of NME Australia for an in-depth interview feature about their debut album, conducted by Torres Strait Islander journalist and former triple j newsreader Rhianna Patrick.
 In the same month, they did a Like a Version cover of Coldplay's "Yellow" using a combination of the original English lyrics as well as Yolŋu Matha.

-In October 2022, King Stingray released a cover of Men at Work's "Down Under" as part of a new campaign for Tourism Australia.